Leave a Comment:

 Here's a quick summary of the steps to take.
 Make sure your dog is happy and not showing any signs of stress/anxiety before moving to the next stage.

 This process can take days or even weeks.
-If your pup already wears harnesses and sweaters (such as these), he'll probably feel more comfortable with a dog life vest.
-If he's only ever worn a collar, it might be a slower process.
+If your pup already wears harnesses and sweaters, he’ll probably feel more comfortable with a dog life vest.
+If he’s only ever worn a collar, it might be a slower process.

 The key is to never move to the next stage before your dog is ready, and only attempt wearing the vest in water once he's happy to wear the life jacket at home.